saadmk11/drf-test-generator/README.md

 # drf-test-generator

-This is a Django Package that generates basic tests for Django Rest Framework.
+This is a Django Package that generates basic tests for Django REST Framework.

 # Current Features

-- Generates tests for all ViewSets in a Django Rest Framework router
+- Generates tests for all ViewSets in a Django REST Framework router
 - Generates tests for all custom actions in a ViewSet
 - Generates tests for all HTTP methods in a ViewSet
 - Supports test generation for both `pytest` and `unittest`